thephpleague/uri-src/docs/components/7.0/modifiers.md

 ### Modifier::removeLeadingSlash

-Removes the path leading slash if present.
+Remove the path leading slash if present.

 ~~~php
 $uri = "/path/to/the/sky/";